Boone County Property Tax

 benefit and to provide additional identifying information necessary to allow

-Also, some pertinent Frequently Asked Questions are available online at http://www.in.gov/dlgf/files/140327_-_FAQ-_Deductions.pdf.
+Also, some pertinent Frequently Asked Questions are available online at https://www.in.gov/dlgf/files/181101%20-%20FAQ%20-%20Deductions.pdf.

 Listed next are the steps that interested citizens can follow to determine if